-Signature on file.

-Prepared by Emily Basnight, Assistant Planner
+Signature on File Prepared by Emily Basnight

-The enviro ENTIALLY AFFECTED: d below would be potentially affected cant Impact" as indicated by the checkli □Aesthet ics ☐ Agriculture & Forestry Resources ☐ Air Quality □Biologic cal Resources ☐ Cultural Resources ☐ Energy □Geology y / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrold ogy / Water Quality ☐ Land Use / Planning ☐ Mineral Resources ☐ Noise ☐ Population / Housing ☐ Public Services ☐ Recrea tion ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities s / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance On the bas I fi cu I fi re I fi im imulative) that was not in that the proposed produced to a less than sign ind that the proposed proposed proposed in that all potentially signs that all potentially signs. which either requires mitigation to be unmitigated impact. leads to a determination that a project J EIR. lequately in the GPU EIR and that with
+The environ ENTIALLY AFFECTED: d below would be potentially affected cant Impact" as indicated by the checkli □Aesthetic cs ☐ Agriculture & Forestry Resources ☐ Air Quality □Biologica al Resources ☐ Cultural Resources □ Energy □Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrolog gy / Water Quality ☐ Land Use / Planning ☐ Mineral Resources ☐ Noise ☐ Population / Housing ☐ Public Services ☐ Recreati on ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance On the basis I fir cun I fir red I fir imp I fir nulative) that was not in not that the proposed proposed to a less than sign and that the proposed proposed proposed that the proposed proposed that all potentially signal that all potentially signal. which either requires mitigation to be unmitigated impact. eads to a determination that a project EIR. equately in the GPU EIR and that with